pearcej/cpp4python/_sources/Data_Types_and_Operators/GettingStartedwithData.rst

 ::

-    // C++ variable declaration an assignment of a single integer value int varName = 100;
+    // C++ variable declaration and assignment of an integer value int varName = 100;

 In C++ the results of running this code will look like the diagram below: